.

 28. The Mountain of My Fear and Deborah: A Wilderness Narrative By David Roberts (1968,1970)

 Roberts, who has done much to invigorate mountaineering writing, describes two expeditions to the Alaska Range: one to Mt.
 Deborah and the other to Mt.
 Huntington.
 Roberts originally published the narratives in two separate books, but the Mountaineers has conveniently packaged both in one special edition.
-B&N.com: More Information
+Amazon.com: More Information

 29. First Footsteps in East Africa.
 By Richard Burton (1856)